-Eligible employees retiring from active service with the Board of Education shall receive retiree health care insurance benefits comparable with that provided under RIGL §36-12-4 through the Board of Education Retiree Health Care Program.
-Funding for this benefit will be provided through a payroll deduction from salary of participating employees as established by the Board of Education.
+Eligible employees1 retiring from active service with the Council shall receive retiree health care insurance benefits comparable with that provided under RIGL §36-12-4 through the Council's Retiree Health Care Program.
+Funding for this benefit will be provided through a payroll deduction from salary of participating employees as established by the Council.